KevinDuganJr/CFMStats/README.md

 # CFMStats
-Consumes Madden Companion Exporter Stats
+Consumes Madden Companion App Exporter Stats

 # How To Setup
 - Update mail.config with your mail server inforation